 Imagine my surprise when I opened the spare fridge and found several half opened bottles of wine.
 I’ve heard it said that the best way to store an opened bottle of wine is to finish it.
 We live by that rule but I guess turning thirty has brought us more restraint.
-A few after work drinks with friends and a couple lazy nights on the couch meant that we’d accumulated some not-quite-good-enough-to-drink but not-quite-bad-enough-to-throw-away bits of wine.
+A few after work drinks with friends and a couple lazy nights on the couch meant that we’d accumulated some not-quite-good-enough-to-drink but not-quite-bad-enough-to-throw-away bits of wine that just seemed destined to end up in some slow cooked lamb.
 I know, I know that people say if you wouldn’t drink it you shouldn’t cook with it but sometimes it’s just a waste to throw out good-ish wine.

 Let’s say there’s a point where the wine is good enough to drink but you wouldn’t choose to drink that particular bottle.
 Faced with three half opened $20 bottles, I decided that it would be mostly okay to cook with.
 And it was more than okay.
 I’m sure there are purists amongst you shuddering at the thought, but the flavour of lamb is strong enough that the red lends an earthiness but doesn’t impart any one particular flavour.
 Obviously, if the wine is off, over-oxidised or been sitting open on the counter for a week – then it’s not going to be good.
 Taste it before cooking with it.